-The local economy of Bergrivier municipal area is in decline, and a dire need for local economic development was expressed in 2015.
+The local economy of Bergrivier municipal area is in decline, and a dire need for local economic development was expressed.
 The dire need for local economic development was reiterated during the IDP Public Participation Process as job creation and poverty alleviation was expressed.
 The declining local economy impacts on local businesses, and many find it increasingly difficult to survive which in turn impacts negatively on the social conditions of our Community where unemployment and poverty are rife.
+The economic decline was exacerbated by the Covid-19 lockdown regulations leading to some businesses closing.
 This economic decline also affects the financial viability of our Municipality as the bulk of our service rendering is funded by the income received for property rates and service fees.
 Many of the Municipality's consumers are unable to pay for their rates and services, while others are subsidised through indigent grants.